Events

 Walking Track

-Take a walk on the indoor walking track.
-Track is located on the upper floor of the Rec Centre.
-Go around 8 1/2 times, and you have just done a kilometre.
-Use of the track is free, however we ask all participants to check in at the main desk to let us know you are using it.
+Take a walk on the indoor walking track!
+The track is located on the upper floor of the Rec Centre.
+Go around 8 1/2 times, and you have just done a kilometer.
+Use of the track is free; however, we ask all participants to check in at the main desk to let us know you are using it.
 Clean indoor white soled runners are required.

 Curling

-Several nights a week and many weekends there is great curling action.
+For several nights a week, and many weekends, there is great curling action.
 Sit down at rink level or enjoy a drink upstairs overlooking the sheets of ice.

 Hockey